darkstar-holdings-edu/python_password_manager/README.md

-# Pomodoro Time Management App
+# Python Password Manager

 This is repo contains code that I generate while working on the [100 Days of Code](https://www.udemy.com/course/100-days-of-code/) udemy course for learning Python.

-This repo covers the project for days 29 of the course.
+This repo covers the project for days 29 and 30 of the course.

 ![GitHub Pipenv locked Python version](https://img.shields.io/github/pipenv/locked/python-version/darkstar-holdings-edu/python_password_manager)
 ![GitHub](https://img.shields.io/github/license/darkstar-holdings-edu/python_password_manager)

+## WARNING

+This is just a learning project.
+Don't actually use this if you care about security.
+The passwords are stored in a `data.json` file in clear text.
+There should be no expectation of security!
+You've been warned.

 ## Getting Started